umer0586/SensorServer/README.md

 Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to step detector sensor and other **Websocket Client object** to gyroscope.
 All active connections can be viewed by selecting **Connections** navigation button.

 ## Test with Websocket testing tools
-Before writing your own websocket client, test this app with any websocket testing tools available on the web or playstore
+Before writing your own websocket client, test this app with any websocket testing tools available on the web or playstore.
+You can use http://livepersoninc.github.io/ws-test-page/ for testing purpose.

 # APK Download